AlessGoss/alessgoss.github.io/README.md

 ## The softwares I use

-I use Visual Studio Code as my IDE, ~Firefox~ Microsoft Edge to preview my website on localhost (With <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer">this extension</a>), and finally, GitHub Desktop, to commit changes to my website.
+I use Visual Studio Code as my IDE, ~Firefox~ Microsoft Edge to preview my website on localhost (With [this extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)), and finally, GitHub Desktop, to commit changes to my website.

 ### Enjoy!